gerhynes/aws-notes/certified-cloud-practitioner/README.md

 Unused RIs can be sold in the Reserved Instance Marketplace.

 ### RI Attributes
-**RI Attributes** (aka Instance Attributes) are limited based on CLass Offering and can affect the final price of an RI instance.
+**RI Attributes** (aka Instance Attributes) are limited based on Class Offering and can affect the final price of an RI instance.
 There are 4 RI Attributes:
 1. **Instance Type**: for example, m4.large.
 This is composed of the instance family (for example, m4) and the instance size (for example, large)
 2. **Region**: The Region in which the Reserved Instance is purchased
 3. **Tenancy**: Whether your instance runs on shared (default) or single-tenant (dedicated) hardware